Commercial Real Estate

 A quitclaim deed is a type of deed in Florida that provides no warranties.
 The person signing the quitclaim deed is essentially giving you what they have if they have anything.
 If they have nothing, you receive nothing.
 If they have the entire title to the house, you receive the entire title to the house.
 This deed is often used to cure title defects, for instance, and also in situations where in a divorce one spouse is giving up their interest to the other spouse.

-Watch an explanatory video hereWhat Is A Short Sale
+Watch an explanatory video hereWhat Are Contingencies

 Watch an explanatory video here